jack775544/dbGen/readme.md

 - Clone the repository
 - Done!

-There are no dependencies in this project  and it has only been tested on Python 3.5 for Windows.
+There are no dependencies in this project.

+This has been tested mainly on Python 3.5 for Windows however cursory testing on Python 3.4 for Ubuntu seems to be successful.

 Usage
 ---